My plastic bag should be used for energy, not more plastic bags.

 And this is where Breakdown Plastic technology becomes a huge proponent for generating even more energy from plastic, a previously non methane producing material.
 With our technology, we can now naturally enhance the biodegradation of plastics in landfill, creating more methane potential, albeit small in proportion to organic matter (landfills are generally comprised of approximately 18% recyclable material and organics from 50%-80% depending on the country).

-Our hope is that as we set forth into a new era, more emphasis will be placed on using factual scientific data to address the sustainability challenges we face and we can open our eyes to the realities and limits of recycling and work in tandem with recycling and landfill energy initiatives.
+Our hope is that as we set forth into a new era, more emphasis will be placed on using factual scientific data to address the sustainability challenges we face and we can open our eyes to the realities of recycling and work in tandem with recycling and landfill energy initiatives.